slsheldon/ssg-bid/content/01-Calls/03-Pacific-2016/06-faq/en.md

 # Frequently Asked Questions

-This regularly updated list of FAQs on the 2016 BID call for proposals from the Pacific includes responses to questions sent to [bid@gbif.org](mailto:bid@gbif.org).
+GBIF will update this list of FAQs for the 2016 BID call for proposals from the Pacific to include responses to questions sent to [bid@gbif.org](mailto:bid@gbif.org).

  <!-- toc -->
  <!-- tocstop -->